-- Attendance: Students are expected to attend all class meetings.
-If you must be absent from class on the day an assignment is due, you must complete and hand in the assignment prior to the absence.
-If you know you will be absent on the day of a test, you must notify me before the time the test is scheduled in order to schedule a make-up test.
-Students who miss a test should provide a valid excuse, otherwise you will not be allowed to make up the test.
-No final exam exemptions. - Homework: Students are expected to do their homework and participate in class.
+Homework: Students are expected to do their homework and participate in class.
 Students should expect to spend a minimum of three hours outside of class on homework and review for every hour spent in class.
 Homework problems from the textbook (or e-book) will be assigned nearly every class meeting.
 You should work all of these problems neatly and keep them organized for use when studying for tests and the final examination since the test and final examination problems will be similar in wording and difficulty to the exercises in the textbook.
 The homework will be submitted through the on-line homework system known as WebAssign.
-Your three (3) lowest homework scores will be dropped for the calculation of your homework grade.
-WebAssign will allow you to request automatic extensions to the due dates of homework assignments.
-You can extend the due date of an assignment by a maximum of three days for a 25% penalty applied only to the un-completed portion of the assignment.
 You will receive a 10% bonus for completing an assignment 24 hours before the due date.

-Follow the Student Registration Instructions given to you and use the Class Key: millersville 2404 1284.
+Follow the Student Registration Instructions given to you and use the Class Key: millersville 1519 8075.

 - Tests: There will be three 50-minute in-class tests and a 2-hour comprehensive final examination.
 The tests are tentatively scheduled for

-- Tuesday, February 18, 2014
+- Thursday, September 20, 2018

-- Friday, March 14, 2014
+- Friday, October 19, 2018

-- Thursday, April 17, 2014
+- Tuesday, November 20, 2018